wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - There's no longer `BiometricDialogResources.Layout` section.
 - SDK no longer provide functions to detect root on device.
 - All `PowerAuthErrorCodes.PA2ErrorCode*` constants are now deprecated.
 You can use a new constants with a standard naming for a replacement.
 For example `PA2ErrorCodeNetworkError` is now `NETWORK_ERROR`.
+- The following classes and interfaces are now deprecated:
+  - `PA2System` class is now `PowerAuthSystem`
+  - `PA2Log` class is now `PowerAuthLog`
+  - `PA2ClientValidationStrategy` interface is now `HttpClientValidationStrategy`
+  - `PA2ClientSslNoValidationStrategy` class is now `HttpClientSslNoValidationStrategy`

 ### Other changes